Step out of life, and back to nature

 You will be given a thorough briefing by your guide 1-2 days before your trek starts.
-Your guide will meet you at your hotel to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
 You will also be given your duffle bag so that you can pack your gear for the trek.

 Day 1: Cusco – Soqma – Rayan – Kuychiccasa Pass – Chancachuco Valley